Poutrathor/mmm_velib/README.md

 		position: 'top_right',	// This can be any of the regions.
 		config: {
 			// The config property is NOT optional.
-			// If no config is set, 2 stations from the center of Paris will be displayed
+			// Else, if no config is set, 2 stations from the center of Paris will be displayed
 			// See 'Configuration options' for more information.

 			stations: [{